fourTheorem/cross-account-eventbridge/blog/cross-account-eventbridge.md

 For this to work, the target bus must have a policy that allows the source account to send events to it.

 Now, let's imagine this idea at a larger scale, where we have multiple accounts, each with their own applications or services.
 Where does each application need to send events?
-There are a few options here but this post focuses on my personally preferred one.
-If you want to know all the options, take a look at [this great talk from re:Invent 2020 on Building event-driven architectures](https://youtu.be/Wk0FoXTUEjo).

-The preferred approach here is what that talk refers to as the "single-bus*, multi account-pattern".
+There are a few options here.
+If you want to explore all the options, take a look at [this great talk from re:Invent 2020 on Building event-driven architectures](https://youtu.be/Wk0FoXTUEjo).
+In this article, I'll focus on my preferred option, referred to in that video as the "single-bus*, multi account-pattern".
 There are are in fact multiple buses, but a central bus in a dedicated account is used to route messages to multiple accounts, each with their own local bus.

 - Every service send events to a global bus, a dedicated bus in a separate account
 - Every service receives events from a local bus in its own account
 - The global bus has rules to route all events to every local bus except the local bus of the event sender

+> **Why do we need a global bus _and_ local buses?**
+>
-You might ask why services can't send events to their local bus instead of the global bus.
+> You might ask why services can't send events to their local bus instead of the global bus.
+Since each service receives events from their local bus, should it not publish there too?
 Apart from adding an additional layer, it's simply not possible with EventBridge.
 You cannot have events transitively routed to a third bus (`local -> global -> local`).
 Only one cross-account target is allowed in the chain (`global -> local`)
+>
+> You might also wonder why we can't get rid of the local buses altogether and just have the global bus, letting all services send and receive events to and from it.
+There are two main reasons against this approach.
+To receive messages from a bus in another account, you would have to create rules in another account's bus for every pattern you want to match.
+This is not a clean separation of concerns.
+Secondly, even if you did create rules in the global bus, you cannot invoke any cross-account target with an EventBridge rule, say, a Lambda function, you can only target another EventBridge bus in another account.

 ## Cross-account EventBridge backbone example